DotBow/Blender-Launcher/docs/mkdocs/index.md

 ***

-:sparkling_heart: Thanx for using Blender Launcher!
+:octicons-heart-fill-24:{: .heart } Thanx for using Blender Launcher!
 Have a good day!